DougallWinship/deform/docs/Examples.md

 ### Deform\Form
 There is a [FormModel](../src/Deform/Form/FormModel.php) that can be used to build form definitions.
-There is an exmaple [here](../tests/_data/App/ExampleFormModel.php) which is used in the acceptance tests.
+There is an example [here](../tests/_data/App/ExampleFormModel.php) which is used in the acceptance tests.

 #### Features
 * CSRF protection : disabled, session based, or double-submit cookie based.